 While in college Matt was introduced Ethnic Dance Theater and was pulled into the traditional music world.
 He is currently a member of Orkestar Bez Ime, Judith Eisner’s Klezmorim, The Long Straight Forever, La Orquesta Abandonada and has had many side projects exploring pop/indie music as well.

-Matt will be venturing out to Serbia this summer to study in a Rom village with OBI, courtesy of the 2012 McKnight fellowship.
+Matt ventured out to Serbia in 2012 summer to study in a Rom village with OBI, courtesy of the 2012 McKnight Fellowship.
 Further out, Matt wants to explore the traditional and spiritual music of Eastern Asia and release a CD that will hopefully display his wide variety of interests and not be too confusing to listen to.

 Katrina Mundinger (clarinet, saxophone, flute, percussion, vocals)